TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-0-6-0.md

 # React 18 Rendering

-Decoupling virtualized content update from scrolling means that I no longer need to [rely on](https://www.thecandidstartup.org/2023/11/20/react-virtual-scroll-grid-3.html) the legacy React rendering path.
-All of these samples use the new React 18 rendering which gives continuous input events like scrolling a lower priority.
+Decoupling virtualized content update from scrolling means that I no longer need to [rely on](https://www.thecandidstartup.org/2023/11/20/react-virtual-scroll-grid-3.html) the legacy React rendering API.
+All of these samples use the new React 18 API which gives continuous input events, like scrolling, a lower priority.

 {% include candid-image.html src="/assets/images/react-virtual-scroll/spreadsheet-perf-decoupled-modern.png" alt="Performance tool frame capture" %}